underscoretype/typeface-strings/README.md

 `$ typestrings myfont.ufo lowercase-samplestrings.txt -uc`

 *The -uc flag transforms all words to uppercase (or -lc for lowercase, respectively) before doing any calculations*

+**Case to titlecase**

+`$ typestrings myfont.ufo titlecase-samplestrings.txt -tc`

+*The -tc flag transforms all words to titlecase before doing any calculations*

 **Retrieve all words that made up of the passed in characters**